Jaymon/chef-cookbooks/letsencrypt/README.md

 ## The Standalone recipe

 Create certificates through **standalone** validation using the `letsencrypt::standalone` recipe.
-This means Let's Encrypt will start a standalone web server on port 80 to do its domain validation, that means you can't have anything else running on port 80.
+This means Let's Encrypt will start a standalone webserver on port 80 to do its domain validation, that means nothing else can be running on port 80.

 You will want to add the **standalone** recipe before you install your webserver: